Anders-H/TerminalPixelMatrixLibrary/README.md

 # TerminalPixelMatrixLibrary
 An 8-bit video interface emulator.
 Hope to make it good enough to replace the GUI code in our Altair BASIC emulator, [A-BASIC-Language](https://github.com/tomas-hakansson/A-BASIC-Language).

+## Limit text area

+When the text area is unlimited, the text terminal displays 25 lines of text.
+This amount can be limited using the `SetTextRenderLimit` method.
+`0` means that text is allowed everywhere, a larger value leaves empty space on the upper part of the screen, and the largest value (`23`) only allows two lines of text on the bottom of the screen.

 ## Bitmap images

 To produce a bitmap image, create a picture (preferably a 16 color GIF file) using